National BC Study II

 Previously, large research studies have shown that birth centers have excellent outcomes for babies (for example, the 1985-1987 National Birth Center Study I).[17]
 The National Birth Center Study II describes current outcomes for 2007-2010.

-The stillbirth and newborn death rates in the National Birth Center Study II are comparable to what other researchers have reported when they studied low-risk women.
+The stillbirth and newborn death rates in the National Birth Center Study II are comparable to what other researchers have reported when they studied low-risk pregnant people.
 The results are strikingly similar to the National Birth Center I Study, which took place about 25 years ago.
 At that time, researchers found a stillbirth rate of 0.3 per 1,000 and a newborn death rate of 0.3 per 1,000.[17]

-The stillbirth and newborn death rates in the new National Birth Center Study II were also similar to what researchers in the United Kingdom found among low-risk women in hospitals, freestanding birth centers, and home births.
+The stillbirth and newborn death rates in the new National Birth Center Study II were also similar to what researchers in the United Kingdom found among low-risk individuals in hospitals, freestanding birth centers, and home births.
 In the 2011 Birthplace in England study,[18] stillbirth rates ranged from 0.0-0.7 per 1,000 in hospitals, to 0.1-2.2 in freestanding birth centers, and 0.1-1.0 in homes.
 Newborn death rates ranged from 0.1-0.8 in hospitals, to 0.1-1.3 in freestanding birth centers, and 0.1-1.0 in homes.

 Because the National Birth Center Study II did not include a hospital comparison group, it is impossible for us to tell whether there is a statistical difference in deaths between planned birth center and planned hospital births.
 However, it is important to note that the rates that the birth center study reported are similar to what other researchers have observed in many different birth settings.
 The up-to-date statistics from the newly published National Birth Center Study II can better help families make informed decisions about where they choose to give birth.